n00b69/woa-beryllium/guide/1-partition.md

 ### Notes
 > [!WARNING]
-> Do not run the same command twice unless specified.
 >
 > DO NOT REBOOT YOUR PHONE!
 If you think you made a mistake, ask for help in the [Telegram chat](https://t.me/WinOnF1).
 >